 5) The Appendix Is Not Useless – It Incubates Probiotics

 In the past, the appendix was largely thought to be useless.
-Appendicitis, a life-threatening condition, would call for removal of the appendix.
+Appendicitis, a life-threatening condition, would call for the removal of the appendix.
 In 2007, Randal et al. at Duke University conducted research into the vermiform appendix.
 The researchers observed that when the body was under attack by pathogens, the appendix would release probiotic bacteria that would perfectly counter the specific type of invaders.
 The appendix does this by releasing them into the cecum when the body is infected.

-6) Probiotics Fight Cancer, Colds and Constipation
+6) Probiotics Fight Cancer, Colds, and Constipation

 It may not surprise you to hear that probiotics can reduce constipation (Italy, Amenta et al. 2006).
 But what may surprise you, is that probiotics play a role in cancer.
-They have been shown stimulate production of anti-cancer chemicals (Hatakka et al. 2008).
+They have been shown to stimulate the production of anti-cancer chemicals (Hatakka et al. 2008).
 The probiotics, Lactobacillus casei, have also been shown in Tokyo to reduce the risk of bladder cancer, depending on frequency and dosage (Ohashi et al. 2002).

-Numerous probiotics have been shown to fight viruses such as colds, the flu, rotavirus, herpes and ulcers.
+Numerous probiotics have been shown to fight viruses such as colds, the flu, rotavirus, herpes, and ulcers.
 In New Delhi, 100 children ages 2-5 were given L. acidophilus for 6 months.
-These children have fewer incidences of colds, flu, diarrhea and fever than the placebo group (Saran et al. 2002).
+These children have fewer incidences of colds, flu, diarrhea, and fever than the placebo group (Saran et al. 2002).

 7) There Are More Than 100 (known) Benefits To Taking Probiotics

 According to the book, Probiotics by Casey Adam Ph.D., there are more than 100 benefits to supplementing with probiotics.
 Hundreds of studies have shown different species of probiotics have different health benefits (see the full list of probiotic benefits here).